|Native Americans who

 Region Predecessors More Generally

 The Tsi Akim Maidu claim this region to be their native land, in conflict with a similar claim by the Nisenan (Southern Maidu).
-A summary of the claims is given at Nisenan and Tsi Akim.
+The clash of claims played out on the Web and reached a peak in this article in 2011.

 As part of their public relations work, the Tsi Akim put on a Bring Back the Salmon ceremony on the river at Bridgeport in 2006 and for several years thereafter.
 The first ceremony is summarized in this video slide show (click on image to view show):